 The other day when I was thinking about what I might preach on today, I kept getting distracted by memories from grade school when we learned about the first Thanksgiving.
 We would study the story about how the Indians showed the pilgrims how to plant corn and how the pilgrims when they had such a successful crop the following year, invited the Indians to a feast which became known as the first Thanksgiving.
 This study was usually accompanied by arts and crafts where we made Native American head dresses and pilgrims’ hats and put on a pageant about Thanksgiving for our families, complete with musical numbers and of course an occasional wave to grandma in the audience.

 But before that first Thanksgiving feast ever took place there was a pilgrimage that these English people undertook (the word pilgrim meaning ‘one who travels in a foreign land’).
-They left England to escape religious persecution, travelled to Holland, before actually sailing across the ocean and landing in a rough terrain here in the United States.
+They left England to escape religious persecution, traveling to Holland before actually sailing across the ocean and landing in a rough terrain here in the United States.

 If you find yourself lost right now and in need of a GPS you might pray the prayer of the Psalmist today: “Restore our fortunes, O Lord, like the watercourses of the Negev.
 Those who sowed with tears will reap with songs of joy.
 Those who go out weeping, carrying the seed, will come again with joy, shouldering their sheaves.”
 If you’re not quite sure which road to take, make that your prayer and offer it to God and know you’re not alone.